thedarksidepy/thedarksidepy.github.io/_posts/2025-07-04-airflow-3-exam.md

 ```

 ### DAG Runs

-A DAG Run object is an instance of a DAG.
-Any time the DAG is executed, a DAG Run is created.
+A DAG Run is a single execution instance of a DAG.
+Every time the DAG is triggered — whether manually or via its schedule — a new DAG Run object is created.

-DAG Run properties:
+Key DAG Run properties:

-- `run_id` → unique ID of a DAG Run
+- `run_id` → a unique identifier of a DAG Run
-- `data_interval_start`
+- `data_interval_start` → the start of the data interval the DAG Run covers
-- `logical_date`
+- `logical_date` → the logical execution date of the DAG Run (often the same as `data_interval_start`)
-- `data_interval_end`
+- `data_interval_end` → the end of the data interval the DAG Run covers

 Possible DAG Run states:

-- `queued`
+- `queued` → waiting to start
-- `running`
+- `running` → currently executing tasks
-- `success` / `failed`
+- `success` / `failed` → completed with or without errors

-> By default, 16 DAG Runs of the same DAG can run at the same time.
+> By default, up to 16 DAG Runs of the same DAG can run simultaneously.
 {: .prompt-info }

-Active DAGs → unpaused, ready to be scheduled
+Active DAGs → unpaused DAGs that are ready to be scheduled.

-Running DAGs → currently running
+Running DAGs → DAGs that currently have at least one active DAG Run in progress.

 ## Topic 3: Dependencies